An Overview of the Florida Slip and Fall Statute

 If you can establish a case under negligence law, you still must file it on time.
 A statute of limitations identifies a time frame during which you must file your case.
 If you don’t file your case within the statute of limitations, you can’t recover compensation.

-The statute of limitations is four years in Florida slip and fall cases.
-This means that you have four years from the date of your injury to file your case.
+The Florida statute of limitations for slip and fall cases is four years.
+This means that you have four years from the date of your accident to file your claim.
 A Florida personal injury lawyer can make sure you get your case filed on time.